 Falls From Height

 Fractured ribs are quite common in falls from a height, even from modest height.
 At high risk for no-fault rib injuries are builders, window cleaners, home painters, roofers and others who are employed in jobs that involve working at heights.

 Crush injuries are a hazard in workplaces such as factories, warehouses, and building sites where heavy machinery and power equipment are routinely used.
 At risk for crush injuries are both, the individuals operating the machinery or equipment as well as those working in the same space.

 Slip Trip And Fall Accidents

 Any slip, trip or fall accident could result in a rib injury if your ribs are the point of impact.
 However, it is only considered a no-fault injury if the accident was caused because somebody else failed in their duty.
 For example, if a shop owner failed to clean up a liquid spilt on the floor or the local authorities failed to repair a damaged pavement in reasonable time.

 The risk of sustaining a rib injury is fairly high when participating in any type of fast-paced, heavy-contact sports such as football, squash, hockey and rugby among others.
 All players are aware of the risks involved but they are still eligible to claim rib injury compensation if it can be proven that the sports injury was the result of somebody else’s fault.

 Getting physically assaulted is another common cause of no-fault rib injuries.
-While a physical assault can result in all-over injuries, rib injuries are often sustained if a person is thrown on the floor and kicked.
+While a physical assault can result in all-over injuries such as a ruptured spleen, rib injuries are often sustained if a person is thrown on the floor and kicked.

 Can You Claim Compensation For Your Rib Injury?